top of page

 Can I fill my pool?

-Yes, filling pools is permitted at this time to maintain equipment operations.
-Residents are encouraged to cover pools as often as possible to prevent evaporation.
+Yes, filling, draining, and refilling existing pools is permitted at this time to maintain equipment operations.
+Residents are required to cover pools as often as possible to prevent evaporation.

 09